codeforpdx/PASS/docs/CONTRIBUTING.md

 1. Create a new branch to work on your feature (We recommend doing this via terminal) Branches should all be based off of `Development`:

+    A. `git switch Development` or `git checkout Development` - to switch to the Development branch.

-    A. `git checkout -b "<your branch name>" Development` [learn more about git branches](https://www.atlassian.com/git/tutorials/using-branches/git-checkout) using the recommended naming convention:`<issue number><branch name>` with a concise title.
+    B. `git checkout -b "<your branch name>"` [learn more about git branches](https://www.atlassian.com/git/tutorials/using-branches/git-checkout) using the recommended naming convention:`<issue number><branch name>` with a concise title.
       > Example: `112/delete-client-modal`

-    B. `git fetch origin Development` - to pull updates PASS Development branch.

-    C. `git rebase origin/Development` - to rebase updates from Development with current branch.
-During the rebase process, if conflicts exist git will pause to allow resolution. the process can be continued with `git rebase --continue` or cancelled with `git rebase --abort`.

   > This can also be done directly from an issue in GitHub with the following three steps(Default branch is Master and will need to be changed to Development).
 If done manually via command line, link branch to corresponding GitHub issue.
   >